Adam Crookes

 A graduate of the Nottingham Forest Academy, he captained the under-18's to the Professional Development League 2 title in the 2015–16 season.
 He spent part of the 2017–18 campaign on loan at Guiseley and was loaned out to Lincoln City and Port Vale the following season, before joining Vale permanently on a two-year contract in May 2019.
 He signed with Grimsby Town in July 2021 and moved on to York City in June 2022.
+He spent three seasons with York before he joined Gainsborough Trinity in June 2025.

 Early and personal life

 Born in Lincoln, Crookes attended Priory City of Lincoln Academy.
 His agent is Phil Sproson.

 Career

 Nottingham Forest

-Crookes began his career with St. Helen's and Navenby, before signing for Nottingham Forest at the age of eight.
+Crookes began his career with St. Helen's and Navenby before signing for Nottingham Forest at eight.
 He captained Forest's under-18 team to the Professional Development U18 League 2 title and the fifth round of the FA Youth Cup in the 2015–16 season.
-In an interview with the Nottingham Post in November 2017, he said that "I thought I've been playing quite strongly and hopefully I can push on, and maybe the gaffer (Mark Warburton) is going to have a look at me.
+In an interview with the Nottingham Post in November 2017, he said that, "I thought I've been playing quite strongly and hopefully I can push on, and maybe the gaffer (Mark Warburton) is going to have a look at me.
 If not, I'll look to go on loan."
 He moved on loan to struggling National League side Guiseley the following month.
 He made his senior debut on 20 December, in a 2–1 defeat at Gateshead in the FA Trophy.
 He made his league debut at Nethermoor Park three days later in a 1–1 draw with Aldershot Town.
 Having established himself in the first-team for Paul Cox's "Lions", the loan was later extended until the end of the 2017–18 season.
-However he was recalled by Forest manager Aitor Karanka in March 2018, after making 16 appearances.
+However, he was recalled by Forest manager Aitor Karanka in March 2018, after making 16 appearances.

-He moved on loan to his hometown club, Lincoln City, in August 2018, after impressing manager Danny Cowley on trial.
+He moved on loan to his hometown club, Lincoln City, in August 2018 after impressing manager Danny Cowley on trial.
 He made his debut in the EFL Cup on 28 August, as the "Imps" fell to a 4–1 defeat at Championship side Blackburn Rovers.
-However he failed to break into the first-team for the League Two leaders and was recalled to the City Ground in January 2019, having made only four further EFL Trophy appearances at Sincil Bank.
+However, he failed to break into the first-team for the League Two leaders and was recalled to the City Ground in January 2019, having made only four further EFL Trophy appearances at Sincil Bank.